Skip to the content.

 Research in progress

-with Thilo Albers and Felix Kersting
+with Thilo Albers and Felix Kersting, R&R at Explorations in Economic History

 Abstract